 Since 2012 entries have been less than 140 and a couple of very light races proved challenging for the competitors and officials.

 Given the low entries and a decline in workforce numbers, in 2013 LWYC conducted a major review into the future of the Marlay Point and resolved to continue, especially given the great support from APC Logistics sponsorship.

-With a milestone event coming up in 2018 and naming rights sponsorship from CH Robinson, LWYC was determined to carry on the Overnight Race and in 2017 a more formal arrangement with the Gippsland Lakes Yacht Club was established with a view to them taking major responsibility from 2019 onwards.
+With a milestone event occuring in 2018 and naming rights sponsorship from CH Robinson, LWYC was determined to carry on the Overnight Race and in 2017 a more formal arrangement with the Gippsland Lakes Yacht Club was established with a view to them taking major responsibility from 2019 onwards.

 LWYC and GLYC look forward to this partnership and the continuing support from the sailing community to ensure the Marlay Point Overnight Race continues.